DON'T MISS THE BEST CHEMICAL REGULATORY CONFERENCE IN 2026!

 Secure your spot early and benefit from reduced registration rates!

-Last Call (until 14 April 2026) 1580 EUR
+(until 14 April 2026) 1580 EUR

 The conference ticket includes:

-From 1 November 2025 until 31 March 2026 - 390 EUR
+Until 31 March 2026 - 390 EUR

 Trainings require separate registration and are not included in the standard conference ticket.